INTRODUCTION TO INDONESIA

 Most universities will have dormitory options.
-However, for others hoping to get the local student experience we recommend apartment or kos options.
+However, for others hoping to get the local student experience, we recommend apartment or kos options.
 Useful websites such as infokost will help you find options which will suit all preference and budgets.
 However, for the more intrepid seeking off the beaten track options in areas outside of Java and Bali, you will need to be a little more creative in finding your accommodation.
 Kos and homestays remain great options, stay with a local family and you will often be rewarded with great conversation and food!
 Houses will also be available for those of you looking for a longer-term stay.
 The source of information will more likely vary depending on the place you are planning to study, work, intern or volunteer.

 Sometimes the best way to brainstorm ideas and gain tips on how to engage with Indonesia is to talk to pioneering young people who have gone before you.
 Each person’s experience is different but learning from their success and setbacks could well steer you into your next opportunity or stint in Indonesia.